wp-plugins/custom-avatars-for-comments/readme.txt

 See a [live demo](http://www.nkuttler.de/wordpress/custom-avatars-for-comments/) on the plugin's home page.

 = My plugins =

+[Visitor Movies for WordPress](http://www.nkuttler.de/2010/05/21/record-movies-of-visitors/): Did you ever want to know what your visitors are really doing on your site?
+Watch them!

 [Better tag cloud](http://www.nkuttler.de/wordpress/nktagcloud/): I was pretty unhappy with the default WordPress tag cloud widget.
 This one is more powerful and offers a list HTML markup that is consistent with most other widgets.